The client's reason for going into a medical office.

 A hypersensitivity to a substance that does not normally cause a reaction.

-A small glass container that can be sealed with its contents sterilized.
+A small glass container that can be sealed and its contents sterilized.

 The process of bringing two edges, as in a wound, closer together.